bandersongit/reason-conf-2019-talk/reason-conf-talk-outline.md

 ## Upfront investment
 Writing tests can take a lot of time.
 Especially if your codebase is lacking in test utilities.
 What we just talked about in terms of robustness and maintainability can go a long way to reducing the incremental investment needed for adding each test.
 Identifying these high level patterns and utilities and building them is generally a sound investment.

-Frameworks and languages go a long way to determining the amount of work needed to test your code as well.
-Stronger type guarantees can reduce the need for unit tests due to rendering certain types of errors (nulls) impossible out of the box.
-But we can do better still.
-You can strive to encode your high level business rules into the types you use in your application.
-By doing this, we are making the compiler dynamicalily prove that some properties that we care about hold!

-User example

-Rely lifecycle methods

 ## Thanks
 Reason-native